aliyss/migros-api-wrapper/README.md

 # migros-api-wrapper
-Making the api of migros more accessible to the public
+Making the api of migros more accessible to the public.